 A fantastic tip: Have you heard about "Bid My Price"?
 If you have even a slight inclination towards gambling and betting, listen up.
 Bid My Price is a special program by ANA Nippon Airlines, mainly for international flights.

-Imagine you buy an Economy class ticket and through this program, you have the chance to propose your price for an upgrade to Premium Economy.
-If your offered price fits, ANA Airlines will upgrade you to Premium Economy for that price.
+Imagine you buy an Economy class ticket and through this program, you have the chance to propose your own price for an upgrade to Premium Class (or Premium Economy on international flights).
+If your offered price fits, ANA Airlines will upgrade you to Premium Class for that price.
 Isn't that awesome?
-Of course, it depends on several factors, like the availability of vacant Premium Economy seats and the price bids of other passengers.
+Of course, it depends on several factors, like the availability of Premium Class seats and the price bids of other passengers.

 If you've spent some time on my blog, you probably know that I enjoy good food.
 Well... the food was good, considering that you're on a plane.
 But not so good that you'd momentarily feel like you're in a restaurant (far from it).